hypre-space/hypredrive/docs/usrman-src/developer_notes.rst

 Troubleshooting CI
 ------------------

-- If a composite action cannot be found, ensure it is not excluded by ``.gitignore`` and that the repo is checked out (``actions/checkout``) before using local actions.
+- If a composite action is missing, check whether ``.gitignore`` excludes it.
+  Run ``actions/checkout`` before you use local actions.
 - On Ubuntu, missing MPI headers require the include hint used by the action (``-DMPI_INCLUDE_DIR=/usr/lib/x86_64-linux-gnu/openmpi/include`` for OpenMPI, or ``/usr/include/x86_64-linux-gnu/mpich`` for MPICH).
-- If Doxygen fails with an ``OUTPUT_DIRECTORY`` error, the project already configures it to a build- relative ``docs`` directory; rebuild after cleaning stale artifacts.
+- If Doxygen reports an ``OUTPUT_DIRECTORY`` error, remove stale build artifacts and build again.
+The project uses a build-relative ``docs`` directory.
 - If ``clang-tidy-fix`` causes unexpected renames in macro contexts, restrict fixes to specific files and review diffs manually.